sandipchopkar95/Typescript_Playwright_BDD_CucumberRunner/README.md

 This repository contains end-to-end (E2E) tests using **Playwright**, **Cucumber**, and **TypeScript**.
 It follows the Behavior-Driven Development (BDD) approach using Gherkin syntax for writing human-readable test cases.

+**The latest run report can be seen at the url attached in about section**

 ---

 ## Features